sushankar4041/random-quote-generator/README.md

 ## Author

-Built as a university assignment project.
+Built as an internship assignment project.